 But in reality, most ebooks that see the light of day are horrible.
 Embarrassingly bad.

 That’s because your average ebook author doesn’t have a clue how to write an ebook.
 They can’t afford to hire a ghostwriter, and they don’t have the support system a traditional author would be given by their publisher when writing a book.

 They do their best, but they don’t know what they don’t know.

 The good news?
-We can learn from their mistakes.
+We can learn from their bad decisions.
 In this post, we’re going to show you the common mishaps first-time authors make when writing an ebook.

 In other words:

 Want to write an ebook like a pro?
-Avoid these 21 common mistakes:
+Avoid these 21 common ebook mistakes: